Mount Vernon Presbyterian School

-The Mount Vernon School (MVPS or MV) is a private, Christian, (Presbyterian), independent, coeducational day school in Sandy Springs, Georgia, United States, with an Atlanta postal address.
+The Mount Vernon School (MV) is a private, independent, coeducational day school in Sandy Springs, Georgia, United States, with an Atlanta postal address.
 It was founded in 1972.
-The Mount Vernon School is also known as Mount Vernon Presbyterian School.
+The Mount Vernon School was formerly known as Mount Vernon Presbyterian School (MVPS).

 History

-Located in Sandy Springs, Georgia, Mount Vernon was founded in 1972.
-The School has grown from a multi-day preschool to being a nationally-renowned full-service preparatory educational institution serving families with children ages 6 months to grade 12.
+Located in Sandy Springs, Georgia, Mount Vernon School was founded in 1972.
+The School has grown from a multi-day preschool to being a nationally renowned full-service preparatory educational institution serving families with children ages 6 months to grade 12.
 The Mount Vernon School is an active participant in national conversations around K-12 integration of design thinking, student collaboration and the advancement of K12 education having been host to and speakers at various major conferences nationwide.

 Mount Vernon utilizes Design Thinking and Project Based Learning to encourage student engagement in real-world, people-centered problem solving.
 Students at Mount Vernon have and/or are actively collaborating with corporations and nonprofits such as Delta, Porsche, AT&T, National Center for Civil and Human Rights, Chick-fil-a, and Magic Wheelchair Project to produce "market-ready-prototypes".
 MVIFI was rebranded in 2018 as Mount Vernon Ventures.
 It continues as a research and strategy lab partnering in school transformation worldwide.
 In 2019, the School completed construction of its new Upper School building.